Micro Orchestrism

 Among certain brewers, flavor is understood as the creative output of microbes.
 Brewing thus becomes a negotiation: between the managerial drive for consistent quality and a reverent willingness to work with living agents who resist total control.
 Micro Orchestrism stages these frictions and affinities between nonhuman processes and human making as a form of co-composition.

-Bubble as an essential yeast's body language
+Bubble as an essential yeast's body languages

 Sake brewing is a collaborative creative practice between humans and yeast, where an ethic of care toward microorganisms endures.